-The soil of your garden must meet all the nutrients required to keep your veggies in tip-top shape and it would be best to prepare the necessary nutrients for your veggies to help it grow.
+The soil of your garden must meet all the nutrients required to keep your veggies in tip-top shape, and it would be best to prepare the necessary nutrients for your vegetables to help it grow.
 Organic fertilizers should be locally available in nearby nurseries.
-Be prepared with these at hand if the area you'll be planting it doesn't have the best soil.
+Be equipped with these at hand if the area you'll be planting it doesn't have the best soil.

-Remember that you're just starting so the basics would be a shovel, fork, and trowel.
+Remember that you're just starting, so the basics would be a shovel, fork, and spade.
 A tiller may also be added.
 Once you've got this gardening business down in the hole, you can then start to add hoes, stakes, pruners, sprinklers, and maybe get an irrigation system installed.
 Don't forget to incorporate weatherproof furniture for a resting place while tending to your precious crops.

 Depending on your location, you may want to explore various ways to create and fill your garden.
 You may opt for containers or planters, raised boxes, and even spiral enclosures if you have a scarce space.

 Choose to integrate your edible garden with your landscape.
 If you have limited outdoor space, try talking with your neighbors if they don't mind you making a garden in your front yard.